 The rose quartz was also once known as the Silesian or Bohemian ruby.
 Larger stones usually have the richest color, and it is relatively uncommon to find a small rose quartz stone that has a strong hue.
 The gem may have inclusions that create a cat’s eye or a star effect.

 Information on our website about gemstone properties, gemology & history is from various books, as well as our own research and studies in gemology.
 The healing properties associated with gemstones are metaphysical in nature and not a substitute for medical care.
 Consider them as part of a holistic treatment plan, and as an aid to enhance your own intensions when using or wearing them, rather than a medical cure for any ailment.
 This information is not intended to provide you with any specific health or well-being advice.
-It only expresses the opinions & should be used as a guide only.
+It only expresses the opinions of ours and others & should be used as a guide only.
 For medical advice please consult a licensed health care professional.